 UK business needs to adapt and tailor its strategy for the Chinese market.
 In China, the uptake of digital technology and the growth of the internet and online business has been unprecedented.
-Therefore any business activities in China need to be digitally focused, the UK has a strong propensity towards digital marketing but this is different proposition.
+Therefore any business activities in China need to be digitally focused, the UK has a strong propensity towards digital marketing but this is a different proposition.

-As a nation developing a closed ‘intranet’ in this unique way it is vital to utilize Chinese online platforms and Chinese specific business methodology to grow.
+As a nation developing a closed ‘intranet’ in this unique way, it is vital to utilize Chinese online platforms and Chinese specific business methodology to grow.
 In a nation where digital business dominates the answer (especially when it comes to market entry) is to grow and increase your presence and e-reputation online.

 The infrastructure for business growth in China is better than ever

-The reality is that, despite these differences, successfully expanding British business into China is now more cost effective and achievable than ever before.
-There is a far greater focus on cross border e-commerce and the introduction of beneficial state policies regarding the importing of foreign products and services.
-This has all been facilitated by the rise of the Chinese middle class consumer and increasing disposable incomes.
+The reality is that, despite these differences, successfully expanding British business into China is now more cost-effective and achievable than ever before.
+There is a far greater focus on cross-border e-commerce and the introduction of beneficial state policies regarding the importing of foreign products and services.
+This has all been facilitated by the rise of the Chinese middle-class consumer and increasing disposable incomes.
 With over 350 million ‘middle class’ Chinese citizens now desiring the best in quality products and services the opportunity is there for the taking.

-The emphasis needs to be on quality and Chinese specific strategy
+The emphasis needs to be on quality and Chinese-specific strategy